Studying Hadronization by Machine Learning Techniques: Results

 \subsection{Global physical observables}

-Recent studies showed that the average event multiplicity and its scaling is a well-observable quantity in high-energy collisions, which can be described analytically in the non-extensive statistical framework~\cite{Biro:2020kve, Vertesi:2020utz}.
+Recent studies showed that the average event multiplicity and its scaling is a well-observable fundamental quantity in high-energy collisions, which can be described analytically in the non-extensive statistical framework~\cite{Biro:2020kve, Vertesi:2020utz}.
 Various experimental measurements are also indicating that the char\-ged particle pseudorapidity density is increasing with the center-of-mass energy as

-with $a\sim0.10-0.15$~\cite{ALICE:2012xs, ALICE:2015qqj}.
+with $a\sim0.09-0.15$~\cite{ALICE:2012xs, ALICE:2015qqj} in the mid-rapidity, $|y|<0.5$ region.
 On Fig.~\ref{fig:midrap} the experimental data points of $\dd N_{ch}/\dd\eta/\langle N_{part}/2\rangle$ are plotted together with the Monte Carlo generated results (red crosses) and with the values predicted by the NNs (blue and green daggers).
-The predictions at collision energies $\sqrt{s}=0.9$~TeV, $5.02$~TeV, and~$13$ TeV, where Model~1 and~2 were not trained, show that both models were able to gain an understanding of multiplicity scaling, and predict the hadron level event multiplicity within 10\% accuracy at LHC energies.
+The predictions at collision energies, $\sqrt{s}=0.9$~TeV, $5.02$~TeV, and~$13$ TeV, where Model~1 and~2 were not trained, show that both models were able to predict the hadron level event multiplicity within 10\% accuracy at LHC energies.

-The obtained Model~2 data points (green daggers) are fit the $s_{NN}^{a}$ curve better.
-As presented on Fig.~\ref{fig:layout}(left), this network has more complexity, than Model~1, therefore sensitive more to the non-linearity of the scaling.
-It is also interesting to observe, that both models present better agreement at the lower $5.02$~TeV collision energy, than where both was trained at~$7$ TeV.
-This is in relation with the overall fitting with the multiplicity distributions deviating in the lowest and highest multiplicity regimes.
+The obtained Model~2 data points (green daggers) fit the $s_{NN}^{0.09}$ curve better, especially at the highest c.m. energies.
+As presented the structure of Model~2 on Fig.~\ref{fig:layout}(right), this network has more complexity than Model~1, therefore Model~2 presents better the logarithmic $\sqrt{s}$-scaling trend obtained by the Monte Carlo simulations and the data.
+One may conclude, that the complexity of the network Model~2 is getting close to represent the non-extensive evolution and the non-linear scaling properties of the hadronization process.